ChristophHoenes/NumTimeProbe/README.md

 <p>

-For security reasons, `docker` might be disabled on your HPC cluster.
+For security reasons, `docker` might be disabled on your cluster.
 You might be able to use the SLURM plugin `pyxis` instead like this:

 ```bash
 srun ... --container-image konstantinjdobler/nlp-research-template:latest python train.py ...